-San Diego Fraud Attorney
+San Diego Fraud Defense Attorney

-Aggressive Defense from Our San Diego Defense Law Firm
+Get Aggressive Defense from Our San Diego Defense Law Firm

 If you are under investigation for or have been accused of fraud, it is of the utmost importance to contact a capable lawyer immediately.
 Fraud is a federal offense and can carry harsh penalties, including years of incarceration in a state prison, fines and more.
 San Diego Criminal Attorney James N. Dicks has experience in dealing with federal investigators and prosecutors and won't back down simply because they use aggressive interrogation techniques or try to intimidate you into accepting a plea bargain.
 There are many forms of fraud, which can be committed by any group of individuals, any company, or any organization that deceives consumers, clients, or investors.

 These types of fraud include, but are not limited to, the following:

 - Accounting Fraud

 - Government Fraud

 - Wire Fraud

 If you have been charged with the crime of organized fraud, contact JD Law for the legal guidance you need!
 Our firm offers completely free and confidential case evaluations.

 Misusing and misdirecting funds, along with overstating assets and revenues and understating liabilities and expenses, comprises accounting fraud.
 This "creative accounting" creates a deceiving image of a company's success and serves to defraud investors, customers, and shareholders.
 Most often perpetrated by executives in public companies, accounting fraud can total in thousands to millions or even billions of dollars of losses.